 The purpose of the numerical modelling is to assist with the data analysis.
-Once your hydrodynamic model is validated, you should use your results to discuss the interesting features that you observed on the Friday 19 August 2016.
+Once your hydrodynamic model is validated, you should use your results to discuss the interesting features that you observed on the Tuesday 14 August 2018.
 For example, the hydrodynamic model may provide some insights into the time-variations of conductivity and temperature during the field study.

 The combination of field and numerical data is an unique approach that will allow you to gain a better understanding of the complete system.
-Herein the system is the Eprapah Creek estuarine zone that interacts with the Moreton Bay, Eprapah Creek riverine system $(^2)$
+Herein the system is the Eprapah Creek estuarine zone that interacts with the Moreton Bay, Eprapah Creek riverine system (2)

-You may wish also to discuss with the DSITI expert on the estuarine system, its characteristics and its physiochemical patterns.
+You may wish also to discuss with relevant experts on the estuarine system, its characteristics and its physiochemical patterns.